Skip to content

 Conclusion on Pocket Alternatives

 The five tools presented make the transition from Pocket very easy.
-The switch to Instapaper is likely the simplest, as it is almost a clone of Pocket.
-All apps have an import function, allowing the collected Pocket content to be imported into the new environment with just a few clicks.
+The switch to Instapaper is likely the simplest, as it is almost a Pocket clone.
+All apps have an import function, allowing collected Pocket content to be imported into the new environment with just a few clicks.
 AI-supported apps like Cubox or Recall offer a completely new experience.
 For those who subscribe to many newsletters, the Readwise Reader might be interesting.
 This app provides AI-generated summaries of newsletters.
 For people who want to deepen their knowledge on specific topics, Glasp is suitable, with the ability to build a knowledge library consisting of various media.